nasearle/FSND-P5_Linux-Server-Configuration-Project/README.md

 URL: [http://52.27.14.228](http://52.27.14.228)

 An installation of Ubuntu Linux on a virtual machine to host a Flask web application.
+The Flask application files are included in this repository.
 The Linux server is configured to install updates automatically, ban potential attackers, and has monitoring software installed.

 ### Using the Application:
 Go to the URL above in a webbrowser.
 Log in (button at the top right